 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Palliative (pal-lee-uh-tiv) care is a specialized form of care that provides symptom relief, comfort and support to individuals living with serious illnesses.
+Palliative care is a specialized form of care that provides symptom relief, comfort and support to people living with serious or chronic illnesses.
 It also provides support to caregivers and those impacted by a loved one’s condition.
+Simply stated, it’s about improving your quality of life.

 Advertisement